vnmrsharma/ReCDFyi/README.md

 ### ✨ Key Features

+#### Core Experience
-- **🔥 Virtual CD Burning**: Upload media files with authentic burning animations
+- **� V0irtual CD Burning**: Upload media files with authentic burning animations that'll take you right back to 2003
-- **📀 20MB Limit**: Just like real CDs, encouraging thoughtful curation
+- **� 20MB SLimit**: Just like real CDs—forces you to actually think about what matters
+- **🎨 Y2K Aesthetic**: Spinning CDs, 3D buttons, gradient backgrounds, and that sweet Windows XP vibe

+#### Sharing & Discovery
-- **🔗 Easy Sharing**: Share via email or generate shareable links
+- **�  Easy Sharing**: Share via email or copy a link—no complicated steps
-- **👥 Public Marketplace**: Discover and download CDs shared by the community
-- **⏰ Time-Limited Shares**: 30-day expiration for shared links
-- **🎭 Guest Access**: Recipients don't need accounts to view shared CDs
+- **🎭 Guest Access**: Your friends don't need to sign up to view your CDs (but we'll gently encourage them)
+- **⏰ 30-Day Links**: Shared links expire after a month, keeping things fresh
+- **� Putblic Marketplace**: Browse CDs from other creators and discover new music
-- **👤 Creator Profiles**: Showcase your public CD collection
+- **�  Creator Profiles**: Build your collection and show off your taste

-- **📊 Analytics**: Track views and downloads of your shared CDs
+#### User Experience
-- **🎵 Media Preview**: Built-in audio, video, and image viewers
+- **🎵 Media Preview**: Play audio, watch videos, view images—all built-in
-- **📦 Batch Download**: Download entire CDs as ZIP files
+- **📦 ZIP Downloads**: Grab entire CDs in one click
-- **🔒 Privacy Controls**: Toggle CDs between public and private
+- **🔒 Privacy Controls**: Keep CDs private or share them with the world
-- **📱 Fully Responsive**: Works seamlessly on mobile, tablet, and desktop
+- **📱 Fully Responsive**: Works great on your phone, tablet, or desktop
+- **♿ Accessible**: Keyboard navigation, screen reader support, reduced motion options

+#### New Features (Latest Update)
+- **🏠 Landing Page**: Beautiful intro page that explains what ReCd is all about
+- **📄 Info Pages**: Complete About, Help, Privacy, and Terms pages
+- **💬 Guest Prompt**: First-time visitors get a friendly welcome with option to sign up or continue as guest
+- **🎯 Better Sharing**: Fixed share link routing and improved guest access flow

 ---